Stories are the standard unit of work in Clubhouse. Stories are where collaboration and documentation for said unit of work happens.

 Click the Story Title to open the title box.
 Once edited, hit enter or click outside of the title box to save the new title.

-There is no character limit to the content of a Story title.
+There is a 512 character limit to the content of a Story title.

 Click the button to edit description.
 You can also shift+click anywhere in the description to start editing.